Hot chocolate is one of those things that I miss—a lot.

 2 T. vanilla-infused bourbon (learn more about infusing your own liquor!)

-Allow these chocolates to harden for 4-6 hours in the freezer.
-When you're ready, pop them out and place them in little baggies with ribbon.
+- Allow these Vegan Hot Chocolate Sticks with Bourbon & Marshmallows to harden for 4-6 hours in the freezer.
+When you’re ready, pop them out and place them in little baggies with ribbon.
 What a cute and practical gift for someone special!